-The Board is also the Trustee of the Global Asset Trust (the GAT) which holds the assets of all the National Provident Schemes.
-The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as Trustee of the Scheme, according to the prescribed Strategic Asset Allocation (refer note 3).
+The Board is also the Trustee of the Global Asset Trust (the GAT), which holds the assets of all the National Provident Fund Schemes.
+The GAT is divided into separate unit funds, representing various asset classes, which have issued units to the Board, as Trustee of the Scheme, according to the Strategic Asset Allocation Strategy (refer note 3).

-There were no transactions between the members of the Board or management, as individuals, and the Scheme.
+There were no transactions between the members of the Board, as individuals, and the Scheme.
+One member of management is a contributor to the Scheme (2017:1).

-If a contributor elects to receive a pension, his or her membership, the liability to pay his or her pension (including any pension or other benefit contingently payable and any minimum payment) and assets to meet that liability are transferred to the National Provident Pension Scheme.
+If a contributor elects to receive a pension, his or her membership, the liability to pay the pension (including any pension or other benefit contingently payable and any minimum payment) and assets to meet that liability are transferred to the National Provident Pension Scheme.